vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 25

 978n; is not an action and is į parāṇa, 966; Sattvata or also different from jāāna Pañoarātra proclaimed the path (knowledge), aco, to Sāṇdilya, of bhakti 953; stories in Rg 960; list of important works veda hymns about Indra's and on 657-58; Nārāyapiya sec.
-Varupa's deeds for devotees tion in Santiparva and Gitā are (sometimes called 'friends') among the original sonrose of resemble medieval stories Bhati cult, 952; Namaskāra about Rāma and Sabari and ( adoration or homage), apo- about Vithobā of Pandharpur theguts of, in the Rgveda, 952; for Dāmāji 950-52; striking names of the exemplars of the development of bh. of erotic highest kind of bhakti and of mysticism of Vallabha and middling kind, acc. to Brah- Caitanya 980; Tantrik works māṇdapurāna, 960n; nine like Rudrayāmala take over modes of, all of which need not the nine modes of bhakti, be practised at the same time 966n; theory of Gita that B. 965-66 ; of the dāsya type in led on to prasāda ( grace or Bhagavata, 966 ; origin and favour) of God which enabled vicissitudes of the cult of bh. devotee to secure mokṣa, 961; aco, to Bhagavata and Padma, two interpretations of Bandilya's 979; path of, said to be easier definition of B. 958-59; vari than that of knowledge in the ous sub-divisions of B, in Gita, 965; peculiar cult of the Purāṇas 960; various theories bh. of Rāma and Sītā, 980; of Barth, Hopkins, Dr. R. G. prapatti, five elements of, and Bhandarkar and others as to relation to bhakti, 960; what Kyana represented and Purāṇas emphasize that even how he was identified with cāṇdālas, mlecchas, Hūnas, Viṣnu, 957; word "Bhakti' yavanas, become pure by does not occur in the principal bhakti of God, 968; Purāṇas ancient Upaniṣads, but oocurs lay very great emphasis on bh. in Svetāśvatara Up.
-952; words 950; remembering the name Bhakti' and Bhakta' oocar of God ( Krṇa and the like) dozens of times in the Gitar with devotion is the highest 956. expiation for sid, acc. to Viṣnu- Bhaktioandriki, com. on sāp parāṇa And Sandilya, 966; dilya-bhaktisūtra 956n, 969. sakhya type of Bh, is that of Bhaktiprakāsa (part of Vira Arjana, 966; schools of Bh. mitrodaya ) 965n; explains at formulated by Rāmānuja, great length nine modes of Madhva, Caitanya, and Valla- bhakti, 965n, 998n, 1132. bha 971 ; *sources of the cult Bhāmati (commentary of Vāoas of bhakti other than Sāntiparva pati on Saṅkarācārya's bhagya are Gita, Bhagavata apd Viṣnu- 1 on .
+Varupa's deeds for devotees tion in Santiparva and Gitā are (sometimes called 'friends') among the original sonrose of resemble medieval stories Bhati cult, 952; Namaskāra about Rāma and Sabari and ( adoration or homage), apo- about Vithobā of Pandharpur theguts of, in the Rgveda, 952; for Dāmāji 950-52; striking names of the exemplars of the development of bh. of erotic highest kind of bhakti and of mysticism of Vallabha and middling kind, acc. to Brah- Caitanya 980; Tantrik works māṇdapurāna, 960n; nine like Rudrayāmala take over modes of, all of which need not the nine modes of bhakti, be practised at the same time 966n; theory of Gita that B. 965-66 ; of the dāsya type in led on to prasāda ( grace or Bhagavata, 966 ; origin and favour) of God which enabled vicissitudes of the cult of bh. devotee to secure mokṣa, 961; aco, to Bhagavata and Padma, two interpretations of Bandilya's 979; path of, said to be easier definition of B. 958-59; vari than that of knowledge in the ous sub-divisions of B, in Gita, 965; peculiar cult of the Purāṇas 960; various theories bh. of Rāma and Sītā, 980; of Barth, Hopkins, Dr. R. G. prapatti, five elements of, and Bhandarkar and others as to relation to bhakti, 960; what Kyana represented and Purāṇas emphasize that even how he was identified with cāṇdālas, mlecchas, Hūnas, Viṣṇu, 957; word "Bhakti' yavanas, become pure by does not occur in the principal bhakti of God, 968; Purāṇas ancient Upaniṣads, but oocurs lay very great emphasis on bh. in Svetāśvatara Up.
+952; words 950; remembering the name Bhakti' and Bhakta' oocar of God ( Krṇa and the like) dozens of times in the Gitar with devotion is the highest 956. expiation for sid, acc. to Viṣṇu- Bhaktioandriki, com. on sāp parāṇa And Sandilya, 966; dilya-bhaktisūtra 956n, 969. sakhya type of Bh, is that of Bhaktiprakāsa (part of Vira Arjana, 966; schools of Bh. mitrodaya ) 965n; explains at formulated by Rāmānuja, great length nine modes of Madhva, Caitanya, and Valla- bhakti, 965n, 998n, 1132. bha 971 ; *sources of the cult Bhāmati (commentary of Vāoas of bhakti other than Sāntiparva pati on Saṅkarācārya's bhagya are Gita, Bhagavata apd Viṣṇu- 1 on .
 8.), 11630, 11810,

 Madhrated by him of Bl.
 1